NNCT2904/MoneyLink/README.md

 git clone git@github.com:NNCT2904/MoneyLink.git
 ```
 ### Create the config file
-After cloning the repository, create an `.env` config file and filling the values:
+After cloning the repository, create an `.env` file inside the `moneylick-backend` folder and filling the values:
 - `MONGODB_URI`: the connection string to MongoDB

 For example: